 From the Examination Boards:

 - Pearson Edexcel: Weather data samples provided by the Met Office are included with the specification materials, see the Data Set Activities from the Teaching and Learning Materials.

 - From OCR comes a very helpful document, Teaching Statistics Using Large Data Sets which includes information and teaching suggestions.
-Information is provided on both OCR specification A and OCR (MEI) Specification B. The Data set for Specifcation A is under Assessment Materials on this page.
+Information is provided on both OCR specification A and OCR (MEI) Specification B. The Data set for Specification A is under Pre-release materials on this page.
 Four sets of data: two each from the censuses of 2001 and 2011; two on method of travel to work and two showing the age structure of the population make up the large data set.